spoonapps/docs/reference/command_line/register.md

       --wait-after-error     Leave program open after error
 ```

-Desktop registration integrates the image into the Windows shell creating desktop and Start Menu shortcuts and file associations for the specified image.
-These changes can be removed by unregistering the image with the `spoon unregister` command, from the uninstall shortcut which is created in the Start Menu, or from the **Program and Features** menu in the Windows Control Panel.
+Desktop registration integrates the image into the Windows shell creating desktop and **Start Menu** shortcuts and file associations for the specified image.

-List of registered images can be checked using `spoon images --no-trunc` command.
+Use the `spoon images --no-trunc` command to see the list of registered images.

+There are three options for removing the image from the system:

+1. Use the `unregister` spoon command.
+1. Use the uninstall shortcut on the **Start Menu**.
+1. Uninstall from the **Program and Features** menu in the **Windows Control Panel**.